 Love for the business is big success factor

 Successful entrepreneurship truly begins on the inside and ultimately manifests itself as an appropriate personal expression on the outside.
 It is the substance and meaning of this post’s title: do what you love and the money will follow.
-Unfortunately, when we are unduly influenced by other people’s opinions and supposed hot business opportunities we make mistakes.
+Being unduly influenced by other people’s opinions and supposed hot business opportunities causes us to ignore our instincts.
 When decisions are based on greater personal insight, we will invariably find better and more fulfilling results.
 And the reason is simple: they are truly “our” choices.
 The Focus Program for Emerging Entrepreneurs is designed to help prospective entrepreneurs gain insight about themselves for the specific purpose of better personal planning.

 Virtually all guidance regarding entrepreneurship deals with business plans, financing and marketing.
 But business planning is all about business.
 We contend that the most important part of entrepreneurship is the entrepreneur themselves.
 The Focus Program deals exclusively with this issue by removing emphasis on the business and placing it on the person.

 Again, the title: do what you love and the money will follow.
 An entrepreneur must take the time to find out what drives them as a person.
 If not, it will be difficult to impossible to find the right type of business environment in which to be happy and thrive.
 Specifically to that point see this post.